Characterizing normal crossing hypersurfaces: Abstract

 \section{Abstract}

 The objective of this article is to give an effective algebraic characterization of normal crossing hypersurfaces in complex manifolds.
 It is shown that a divisor (=hypersurface) has normal crossings if and only if it is a free divisor, has a radical Jacobian ideal and a smooth normalization.
-Using K.~Saito's theory of free divisors, also a characterization in terms of logarithmic differential forms and vector fields is found and and finally another one in terms of the logarithmic residue using recent results of M.~Granger and M.~Schulze.
+Using K.~Saito's theory of free divisors, also a characterization in terms of logarithmic differential forms and vector fields is found.
+Finally, we give another description of a normal crossing divisor in terms of the logarithmic residue using recent results of M.~Granger and M.~Schulze.